SS Canberra: Cruises

 At the end of 1972 she was withdrawn and refitted to carry 1,500 single-class passengers on cruises.
 Unusually, this transition from an early life as a purpose-built ocean liner to a long and successful career in cruising, occurred without any major external alterations, and with only minimal internal and mechanical changes over the years.
 One of her public rooms included a 'Cricketers Tavern', which contained a collection of bats and ties from cricket clubs all over the world; she also had the William Fawcett reading/writing room, named for the first P&O ship.

-In 1961, while still a student at the Royal College in London, the now famous British artist David Hockney (born 1937) was commissioned to create a mural for the ‘Pop Inn’, a special lounge for teenagers onboard.
+In 1961, while still a student at the Royal College in London, the now famous British artist David Hockney was commissioned to create a mural for the 'Pop Inn', a special lounge for teenagers onboard.
 Hockney graffitied and drew on the walls for five days and the fee earned assisted him to travel to New York for the first time.

 Engineering

 Like RMS Strathnaver and RMS Strathaird that she replaced on the Tilbury–Brisbane route, Canberra had turbo-electric transmission.
 Instead of being mechanically coupled to her propeller shafts, Canberra's steam turbines drove large electric alternators that provided current for electric motors that, in turn, drove the vessel's twin propellers.
 They were the most powerful steam turbo-electric units ever installed in a passenger ship; at 42500 hp per shaft, they surpassed SS Normandie's 40000 hp on each of her four shafts.
 This would give her a speed of about 27.25 kn.
 She also had a bow propeller for manoeuvring in port and docking manoeuvres.
 She was also the first British passenger liner to use alternating current as power.

 There are several operational and economical advantages to such electrical de-coupling of a ship's propulsion system, and it became a standard element of cruise ship design in the 1990s, over 30 years after Canberra entered service.
 However, diesel engine- and gas turbine-driven alternators are the primary power source for most modern electrically propelled ships.

 Canberra had a bulbous bow, two sets of stabilizers, and two funnels side-by-side.
 The lifeboats, which were made from glass fibre, were placed three decks lower than usual for ships of her type, and were recessed into the hull to allow improved view from the passenger decks.

+The iconic spiral staircase and entrance halls in Australian walnut were designed by Hugh Casson and created by H.H.
+Martyn & Co.